delacruzjardon/mongoDB-workload-generator/README.md

 * 10% INSERT queries
 * 10% DELETE queries

+This default distribution provides a balanced and meaningful baseline for performance testing and stress simulations.
+However, users are encouraged to adjust these ratios to better align with their specific use cases and workload characteristics.

-While running, the workload generates a real-time report every 5 seconds, displaying the average number of executed queries for all CPUs used and their breakdown.
-Once the workload completes, it provides a final report with workload and collection statistics.
+During execution, the tool generates a real-time report every 5 seconds, showing the average number of queries executed across all utilized CPU cores, along with a detailed breakdown by operation type.
+At the end of the run, a final summary report is produced, providing statistics on overall workload performance and collection activity ([see sample output below](#Basic-Usage)).

 ## Usage